-Buying a home in Sherman Oaks with Charise Michell, Estate Agent, Wish Sotheby’s International Realty, CalBRE#01425090
+Buying a new home in Sherman Oaks

-These are my nine steps to buying a home.
+Here are my nine steps to buying a home.

-Step 1 – Get ready to purchase
+Step 1 – Get ready to buy a home

 Step 2 – Talk to a real estate agent

-That's where I come in.
+This is where I come in.

 I'll also assist you with getting started on your loan.

-Step 3 – Begin house hunting
+Step 3 – Start looking

-Step 4 – Get a grasp of the market
+Step 4 – Understand the housing market

-Step 5 – Find your dream house
+Step 5 – Find the house you've been looking for

 Step 6 – Negotiate the deal

-Step 7 – Obtain a loan
+Step 7 – Secure financing

 Step 8 – Close the deal